 - 2 large eggs lightly beaten

-- 1 15-ounce carton part-skim ricotta cheese
+- 15 ounces part-skim ricotta cheese

 - 18 6-inch white corn tortillas

-- 1 cup thinly sliced green onions divided
+- 1 cup thinly sliced green onions divided use

 - Preheat broiler to 450° F.

 - Cut poblanos and bell pepper in half lengthwise; discard seeds and membranes.
 Place peppers, skin side up, on a foil-lined baking sheet; flatten with hand.
 Place corn on baking sheet.
 Broil 10 minutes or until poblanos and bell pepper are blackened and corn is lightly browned.
 Place poblanos and bell pepper in a zip-top plastic bag; seal.
 Let stand 10 minutes.
-Peel and coarsely chop; set poblanos and bell pepper aside separately.
+Peel and coarsely chop; set poblanos and bell peppers aside separately.

 - Preheat oven to 350° F.

 - Coat bottom of a 13 x 9-inch baking dish with oil or cooking spray.
 Spread ½ cup sauce in bottom of dish.
 Arrange 6 tortillas over sauce, overlapping slightly.
 Spread half of ricotta mixture over tortillas; top with half of white beans.
 Sprinkle with 1/3 cup green onions and 2/3 cup cheese.
 Pour about 1 cup sauce over cheese.
-Repeat layers with 6 tortillas, remaining ricotta mixture, remaining beans, 1/3 cup green onions, 2/3 cup Mexican cheese, 1 cup sauce, and 6 tortillas.
+Repeat layers with 6 tortillas, remaining ricotta mixture, remaining beans, 1/3 cup green onions, 1 cup sauce, and 6 tortillas.
 Pour remaining sauce over tortillas.
 Coat 1 side of foil with oil or cooking spray.
 Place foil, coated side down, over casserole.
 Bake at 350° F for 30 minutes or until bubbly.